it3xl/git-repo-sync/README.md

 ### Disaster Protection

-People should make mistakes to become better.
+People have to make mistakes to become better.
 This is normal.
 But let's protect our clients from such the mistakes.<br/>
 Define *sync_enabling_branch* variable

     sync_enabling_branch=it3xl_git_repo_sync_enabled